dgoffredo/stag/src/stag/python/README.md

 The implementation of the procedures exported by [python.rkt](python.rkt) spans multiple modules.
 Each is summarized below.

-### python
-[python.rkt](python.rkt) is the public module that does nothing but export a minority of the symbols defined in the implementation.

 ### types
 [types.rkt](types.rkt) contains `struct` definitions representing nodes in python code's abstract syntax tree.
 For example: